Minard-NG/FrontendMentor-launch-countdown-timer/README.md

 ## Acknowledgments

 I would really love to appreciate and make a special shout to Jessica Chan, owner of the blog [coder-coder.com](https://coder-coder.com/) and youtube channel [Coder Coder](https://www.youtube.com/c/TheCoderCoder).
-Her useful contents, got me trying out this chanllenge on frontend mentors.
+Her useful contents, got me trying out this challenge on frontend mentors.
 I also really appreciate the amazing team behind frontend mentors, I'd totally recommend their platform to anyone trying to build capacity in frontend programming.